takemaru/graphillion/README.md

 5
 ```

-### Switch configurations on a power distribution network
+### Power flows on a distribution network

 Graphillion works on any graphs other than square grids, and handles
-other subgraphs as well as simple paths.
+other subgraphs than simple paths.
 Next, we consider a power
 distribution network in the figure.
-In the network, a vertex is a
+In this network, we asuume that a vertex is a
-house, and an edge is a power line with a switch.
+house and an edge is a power line with a switch.
 The power is
 provided from the four generators at corners.

 ```python